-Every non-resident property owner must file at least one annual tax return (Modelo 210) on which their need to report an imputed or deemed income on the property.
-This applies to any property regardless it is empty or used by the owner.
+Every non-resident property owner must file at least one annual tax return (Modelo 210), in which they must declare imputed or deemed income from their property.
+This applies to any property, regardless of whether it is vacant or occupied by the owner.

-If the property is rented out, non-resident property owners must also file a quarterly tax return (via Modelo 210) to report the rental income obtained during the prior quarter.
+If the property is rented out, non-resident property owners must also file a quarterly tax return (through Modelo 210) to report rental income earned in the previous quarter.

-In the event that the property is partially rented during the tax year, non-resident taxpayers are required to file both the annual and quarterly tax returns.
+If the property is partially rented out during the tax year, non-resident taxpayers must file both the annual and quarterly tax returns.

-The non-resident tax return (Modelo 210) is a Self-Assessment tax return.
+The tax return for non-residents (Modelo 210) is a self-assessment return.
 Consequently, non-resident taxpayers are responsible for completing the non-resident tax return and paying any tax due on their own.
 The tax office does not send any reminders.

-Regarding rented properties, non-resident taxpayers must declare rental income within the first 20 days of April, July, October and January concerning the prior quarter.
-For example, rental income obtained within the second quarter of 2022 (April - June 2022), must be reported within the first 20 days of July.
+Regarding rented properties, non-resident taxpayers must declare rental income quarterly within the first 20 days of April, July, October and January concerning the prior quarter.
+For example, rental income obtained within the second quarter of 2023 (April - June 2023), must be reported within the first 20 days of July 2023.

 When will taxes be taken out of my account?